PTDC To Host Conference On Sustainable Mountain Tourism - UrduPoint

 The selected photographs among the entries received online will be exhibited at the PNCA on International Mountain Day.

-The competition is providing a platform to the photographers to showcase their creativity by capturing mountain-related elements such as culture and heritage, mountain people and their lifestyles, Pakistan’s mountainous landscapes, adventure sports, and the flora and fauna of mountain areas.
+The competition provides a platform for the photographers to showcase their creativity by capturing mountain-related elements such as culture and heritage, mountain people and their lifestyles, Pakistan’s mountainous landscapes, adventure sports, and the flora and fauna of mountain areas.

 In the amateur category, the top three prizes are Rs.
 30,000, Rs.
 15,000, and Rs.
 10,000, respectively.
 Meanwhile, the professional category offers prizes of Rs.
 50,000, Rs.
 30,000, and Rs.
 20,000 for first, second, and third place winners.